cdata/solstice-submarine-ctf/README.md

 I quickly settled on the idea of a turn-based game, as that seemed to lend itself to the simplest multiplayer architecture.
 After spending some time thinking about turn-based multiplayer games that I admire, I decided that the experience should be similar to the multiplayer of one of my favorite games, ["Legend of Zelda: Phantom Hourglass."][18]
 I figured that gameplay would be symmetrical for the first playable version.
 I had a mind to add random powerups, but felt that it would be best to stick to shooting for a basic game first.

-[A digital copy of this year's Soltice Submarine mini-comic][22] has been included in this repository if you are interested in checking it out.

 ## Technical Highlights